radleylewis/blog/src/index.md

-Dear Reader,
+Hello/Servus/你好,

 thank you for visiting my blog.
 My name is Rad and I am a coder, investor, traveller and entrepreneur among other things.
 This site is a dedicated space to publish my writings on politics, technology, economics, languages and the world.
-More about me **[here](http://www.radleylewis.com/about_author_001.html)**.

 I hope you enjoy my material.

 ### Politics, Economics & Finance